MAT: Mathematics

 MAT 548.
 Industrial Mathematics - Continuous Models.
 3 Credits.

-This course is designed to provide a survey of mathematical concepts, techniques, and numerical algorithms used to study real-world continuous mathematical models.
-Application areas include population dynamics, climatology, feedback and control systems, traffic flow, diffusion, fluids and transport, and epidemiology.
-Computer software packages such as Matlab, Mathematica, and Maple will be used in the analysis of the problems.
+A survey of mathematical concepts, techniques, and numerical algorithms used to study real-world mathematical models.
+Application areas include population dynamics, feedback and control systems, traffic flow, epidemiology, mathematical biology, physiology, queues, efficient call and traffic routing, and optimal scheduling.
+The software package MATLAB will be used in the analysis of problems.

 MAT 552.
 Operations Research.
 3 Credits.